 The Company is party, as borrower, to a syndicated credit agreement (the "Credit Agreement") which allows for borrowings in the maximum aggregate principal amount of up to \$100 million, with an accordion feature to increase the revolving credit facility by up to \$40 million for a total of \$140 million.
 A portion of the revolving credit facility is available for swingline loans of up to a sublimit of \$5 million and for the issuance of standby letters of credit of up to a sublimit of \$10 million.
-Borrowings (other than swingline loans) under the Credit Agreement bear interest, at a rate, at the Company's election at the time of borrowing, equal to (a) the Bloomberg Short-Term Bank Yield Index rate (the "BSBY rate") plus a margin that ranges between 1.25% and 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the BSBY rate plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+Borrowings (other than swingline loans) under the Credit Agreement currently bear interest, at a rate, at the Company's election at the time of borrowing, equal to (a) the Bloomberg Short-Term Bank Yield Index rate (the "BSBY rate") plus a margin that ranges between 1.25% and 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the BSBY rate plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
 Swingline loans generally bear interest at the Base Rate plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+During November 2023, Bloomberg Index Services Limited announced it will discontinue the BSBY rate on November 15, 2024.
+Pursuant to the terms of the Credit Agreement, in connection with the discontinuation of the BSBY rate, when determined by the administrative agent under the Credit Agreement, the BSBY rate will be replaced with the Secured Overnight Financing Rate ("SOFR") plus a SOFR adjustment ranging from a minimum of 0.11% to a maximum of 0.43%.
 The maturity date of the Credit Agreement is May 6, 2027.

 The Credit Agreement contains certain covenants, including financial covenants requiring the Company to comply with maximum leverage ratios and minimum interest coverage ratios.
 The Credit Agreement also contains other provisions which may restrict the Company's ability to, among other things, dispose of or acquire assets or businesses, incur additional indebtedness, make certain investments and capital expenditures, pay dividends, repurchase shares and enter into transactions with affiliates.
-At September 30, 2023, the Company was in compliance with its covenants under the Credit Agreement and \$55.1 million was available to borrow under the revolving credit facility.
+At December 31, 2023, the Company was in compliance with its covenants under the Credit Agreement and \$55.6 million was available to borrow under the revolving credit facility.